jduffield65/coppafish/docs/view_results.md

 By default, the spots will be plotted on top of the stitched DAPI image (`config['file_names']['big_dapi_image']`) if it exists, otherwise there will not be a background image.

-To use a particular background image, when calling `iss_plot` a second argument needs to be given (`iss_plot(nb, background_image)`.
+To use a particular background image, when calling `Viewer` a second argument needs to be given (`Viewer(nb, background_image)`.
 There are several options:

 - `'dapi'`: Will use `config['file_names']['big_dapi_image']` if it exists, otherwise will be no background (default).
 - `'anchor'`: Will use `config['file_names']['big_anchor_image']` if it exists, otherwise will be no background.
-- Path to .npy or .npz file: An example would be `'/Users/user/iss/experiment/background_image.npz'`.
+- Path to .npy or .npz file: An example would be `'/Users/user/coppafish/experiment/background_image.npz'`.
     This file must contain an image with axis in the order z-y-x (y-x if 2D).
 - Numpy array: Can explicitly given the `[n_z x n_y x n_x]` (`[n_y x n_x]` in *2D*) image desired.